Are emotionally unavailable men narcissists?

 – This is how they manage The Status Quo so that you fall into line.
 All of the blowing hot and cold manages down your expectations and after a while, you feel OK with what he is offering.

-Mr Unavailable is a walking contradiction – He sees himself as Mr Wonderful, a great catch even, when in actual fact he’s Mr Nightmare.
+Mr Unavailable is a walking contradiction – He sees himself as Mr Wonderful, a great catch even, when in actual fact, he’s Mr Nightmare.
 You don’t know what you’re getting with this guy.
 Here today, gone tomorrow, back in a few months.
-He might make references to the future today but if you bring up the future next week, he’ll tell you off for being needy.
-Whatever role he feels like playing, you are expected to jump to his beat and play along.
+He might make references to the future today (Future Faking) but if you bring up the future next week, he’ll tell you off for being needy.

-In amongst his various behaviours, Mr Unavailable’s tend to have a stock of women on tap, or what some readers refer to as a Narcissistic Harem.
-These are the various women – family, friends, ex shags, ex girlfriends, acquaintances, women online, other women he’s dating etc – that he turns to get his ego massaged.
-Not only does he get to convince himself that he must be a great guy because of all of these women giving him attention, but by spreading himself thin he keeps his distance from everyone but always has a woman to ‘fall back’ on.
+These are the various female family, friends, ex shags, ex-girlfriends, acquaintances, women online, other women he’s dating etc., that he turns to get his ego massaged.
+Not only does he get to convince himself that he must be a ‘great guy’ because of all of these women giving him attention, but by spreading himself thin he keeps his distance from everyone but always has a woman to ‘fall back’ on.

 But what if you are with a narcissist?

-Well the first thing I have to bluntly ask is what is in it for you?
-Women who date emotionally unavailable men do so because it works for them.
 They get to avoid certain things and these men reflect negative beliefs that they hold about themselves, love, and relationships.
 Now it is bad enough for these women with three of these criteria to deal with, but if your man makes the grade of five criteria, you need to come up with a plan of action.

-If you are waiting for him to change, whether he is ‘just’ a Mr Unavailable or a bonafide narcissist, you are in for a hell of along wait.
-That wait will extend itself further if you are with a narcissist.
 You can’t win with a man like this and no matter what you say or do, he will defend himself against your ‘accusations’ and challenge and browbeat you to take his view of things.
-I would certainly seek some form of counselling and even as first port of call visit the NPD group.
-Whatever you do, don’t run home and tell him that he’s a narcissist.
-You have no idea how he will react and it could even be dangerous.
+I would certainly seek some form of counselling and even as a first port of call, visit the NPD group.
+Whatever you do, don’t run home and tell him that he’s a narcissist — you have no idea how he will react and it could even be dangerous.

-Be very careful of tarring all emotionally unavailable men with the narcissistic brush.
-I think that some women find it quite easy to casually pin this clinical term to their men because it gives a ‘medical’ reason which can imply that it’s out of his control, which in turn can imply that it’s out of her control, which leads back to the tried and tested route of making excuses for remaining invested.
-What I will say though as a word of warning is that Mr Unavailable’s tend to numb you to inappropriate behaviour which means that at some point you may unknowingly find yourself with a narcissist.
-This is why it is important to become aware of the type of relationships you are engaging in, their behaviour, and most importantly your own behaviour and patterns so that you don’t get drawn into these self-esteem, depleting relationships.
+I think that some women find it quite easy to casually pin this clinical term to their men because it gives a ‘medical’ reason, which implies that it’s out of his control, which in implies that it’s out of her control, which leads back to the tried and tested route of making excuses for remaining invested.
+What I will say though as a word of warning, is that Mr Unavailables tend to numb you to inappropriate behaviour which means that at some point you may unknowingly find yourself with a narcissist.

 As for Mr Unavailable…